 In literacy assessment it is important to be clear about which literacy skills a particular assessment is designed to measure.
 Not all assessments will be equally able to capture every skill.
-For example, if a teacher is measuring a student's ability to read text fluently with accuracy, rate and prosody, the student will need to read a timed passage aloud while the teacher observes the rate, prosody and accuracy.
+For example, if a teacher is measuring a student's ability to read text fluently with accuracy, rate, and prosody, the student will need to read a timed passage aloud.
 A silently read passage would not allow this important literacy skill to be properly assessed.